Heatherfield Swim Team - General Team Info

 The foundation of the Heatherfield Swim Team is our team unity and family atmosphere.
 We promote the physical, mental, and emotional development of our swimmers by providing a safe, fun, and competitive environment and emphasizing teamwork and good sportsmanship.
 We are committed to both team and individual success by helping swimmers of all ages and ability levels reach their potential.
 Our goal is for every swimmer and family to have a positive experience by working together, making new friends, improving skills, and having fun!

-Our 2017 season begins May 30.
+Our 2018 season begins Tuesday evening, May 29.
 We practice on weekday evenings the first 2 weeks until the end of school, then practice weekday mornings until the end of July.

 Practices are broken down into several levels, each with their own time, based on age and ability.
 This allows for a smaller coach-swimmer ratio and more individual attention.

-Heatherfield has swimmers of all ability levels, from beginners to future college swimmers
+Heatherfield has swimmers of all ability levels, from relative beginners to future college swimmers

 Our goal is to strike an ideal balance - teaching technique, working hard to build speed and endurance, yet also having fun!